chrischin555/Video-Game-Library/README.md

 # Front-End
 1) CD frontend_app (to switch to the directory where the front-end application is)
+2) Run npm install to install the dependencies needed for running the application.
+3) Run 'npm start' to start the frontend_application.

+# Troubleshooting
+If the project runs with errors first time, delete node_modules folder and perform ‘npm install’ in /frontend_app.
-2) Change the code for the video game pages in the Components folder to match the current userID after logging in.
-This can be checked through the Users table
-(we could have made it so that it grabs the user's ID on log in, but we did not implement that).
+If there are errors after adding to the wishlist or adding a review, change the code for the video game pages in the Components folder to match the current userID after logging in.
+This can be checked through the Users table (we could have made it so that it grabs the user's ID on log in, but we did not implement that).
-3) Run npm install to install the dependencies needed for running the application.
-4) Run 'npm start' to start the frontend_application.
+If that doesn't work, check if the server is running.
+If you cannot see your profile or games you put on your wishlist, check if you are logged in.